 Although there are many differences in locomotives, DCC standards make the process similar for most models.
 Once you identify the parts and decide where to place the decoder, the rest is straightforward.
 Many decoders simply plug into the boards on the model.
-If hardwiring is required, a little soldering is all you'll need to add a decoder in minutes.
+If hardwiring is required, a little soldering is all you will need to add a decoder in minutes.

 There are many decoders available with a variety of special functions.
 Choose a decoder that has the functions you desire, but also one that is rated for the current draw of the locomotive.
 This is an easy project that takes 30 to 90 minutes; time varies by model complexity.

 - Wire strippers